Gunpla Build - Zeta Gundam Ver. Ka (Intro Part 2)

 Chest Slope

-One more thing I want to highlight - in the manual, Katoki does mention that one reason why the slope of the chest is often modified is because it is easier to accommodate the transformation feature that way.
+In the manual, Katoki does point out that one reason why the slope of the chest is often modified is because it is easier to accommodate the transformation feature that way.
 Basically, if the slope is too steep, there's less room inside the chest, and thus there's less room for the head to tuck in.

 So it wasn't always a change for the sake of aesthetics, but often has/had a real world, practical purpose.